 “But there is no such person!” you shout out.
 That is a possibility, but still we must seek one out and support such people, for if we do we can fix more than has been fixed in the last decade.
 Most of this last decade has had a person in the White House that is petty, selfish, self-serving and only wish to place forth ideas and doctrines that have resulted in a nation in crisis.

 All because there is no true understanding of the Bible by most of those that live in the United States for they are “too busy” to take the time to learn what is right, what is pure and what is holy.
-For only some that fully reads and understands to Bible can hope to achieve what is glorious in the sight of God, and they can only accomplish this through humility.
+For only some that fully reads and understands the Bible can hope to achieve what is glorious in the sight of God, and they can only accomplish this through humility.

 Throughout the Bible and particularly in the New Testament there is an imagery given that being a Christian is to develop a servant type mentality.
 A fact in point is those who seek to be leaders must consider themselves to be a servant or more accurately a slave to those they wish to lead.